aws-samples/eks-blueprints-for-terraform-workshop/content/020_setup/self_paced/index.en.md

 ## Prerequisites

 1. Access to an AWS account with permissions to provision the following resources: VPC, IAM, EKS, ECR.
-2. CloudFormation access to execute the installation
+2. CloudFormation access to execute the installation.

 ## Cost